wasancnk/recapmap-core-react/README.md

-# RecapMap Core - React Application
+# RecapMap - Collaboration Operating System

+## 🌍 The Heart of RecapMap

+**RecapMap is more than a platform - it's humanity's answer to the mother of all problems: ineffective collaboration.**

+Every major global challenge shares one root cause: our inability to collaborate effectively at scale.
+Climate change, unemployment, social inequality, innovation bottlenecks - they all persist because we can't coordinate human potential efficiently.

+## 🎯 The Vision

+While the world has created countless platforms (Miro, Figma, Notion, JIRA, Discord, Teams, etc.), we still struggle with the fundamental question: *"How can people collaborate better to solve problems together?"*

+**RecapMap exists to:**
+- **Break down collaboration silos** that fragment our efforts
+- **Reduce operational costs** that kill collaborative initiatives
+- **Accelerate problem-solving** from ideation to impact
+- **Unleash human potential** through seamless coordination

+## 🧠 The Philosophy

+### Collaboration as the Meta-Problem
+- All 17 UN Sustainable Development Goals require effective collaboration
+- Innovation, change, and progress depend on human coordination
+- Current tools create more silos instead of eliminating them
+- We need **collaboration infrastructure**, not just another tool

+### AI-First + Human-First Architecture
+RecapMap's **node-based system** serves as a universal language:
+- **For Humans**: Visual, intuitive mind-mapping that matches natural thinking
+- **For AI**: Structured data enabling maximum operational precision
+- **Together**: Shared mental models that both can understand and manipulate

+This creates the perfect bridge between human creativity and AI execution capability.

+## 🚀 Technical Overview

-A React + TypeScript + Vite application for visualizing and managing business models through interactive node-based diagrams.
+A React + TypeScript + Vite application implementing the collaboration operating system through interactive node-based interfaces.

-## 🎯 Overview

-RecapMap is a professional diagramming tool designed for business modeling, system architecture visualization, and process mapping.
-Built with modern web technologies and optimized for developer productivity.
+### Core Capabilities
+- **Universal Node System**: Everything is a node - enabling both human understanding and AI precision
+- **Collaboration Acceleration**: From discussion to impact in minutes, not months
+- **Platform Consolidation**: Replace multiple scattered tools with one unified system
+- **Operational Cost Reduction**: Eliminate the friction that kills collaborative projects
+- **AI-Powered Insights**: Intelligent suggestions for optimal collaboration patterns

-### Key Features
+### Technical Features
-- **8-Node System**: Specialized node types (Use Case, Screen, User, Process, Storage, Controller, Error, Integration)
+- **12-Node Architecture**: Comprehensive node types (Use Case, Screen, Persona, Process, Resource, Storage, Task, Expectation, Outcome, Note, Presentation, Knowledge)
 - **Interactive Canvas**: Drag-and-drop interface with smart grid snapping
 - **Dark Theme**: Developer-optimized visual design with accessibility compliance
 - **Export Capabilities**: YAML and visual export formats
-- **Real-time Updates**: Zustand-powered state management for instant feedback
+- **Real-time Collaboration**: Zustand-powered state management for instant feedback

 ## 🚀 Quick Start